Terms you'll need to understand:

 - Server-side event handling

 Techniques you'll need to master:

-You probably won't make much use of HTML controls on ASP.NET Web forms.
-That's because there's no good way to programmatically interact with these controls from your Visual Basic .NET controls.
-ASP.NET provides two other sets of controls that are much better suited for server-side programming: HTML Server controls and Web Server controls.
+HTML controls are only of little use in ASP.NET programs because they can't be accessed from the server-side code.
+ASP.NET provides two other sets of controls that are much better suited for server-side programming: HTML server controls and Web server controls.